How is the test done?

 After you arrive and change into a gown, a nurse will ask you questions about your medical history and medicines you take.
 The nurse will put an IV into your arm and take you to the Endoscopy Room.
 You will be given oxygen to breathe.
 You will be hooked up to monitors that measure your blood pressure, heart rate and oxygen level during the test.
 Your doctor will explain the procedure and risks, and have you sign a consent form.
 The doctor will then give you a special medicine through the veins to sedate you.
 Most people will gradually lose awareness of their surroundings before the procedure begins.

-When you are sedated, the doctor will place a long scope inside you.
-This has a video camera on it and will help the doctor to see your colon.
-If tissue is found that does not look normal, biopsies may be taken to study in more detail.
-If polyps are found, the doctor may remove them using special tools.
-Polyps are small tumors in the colon that may become cancer or contain cancer.
-Other procedures using a scope may be done such as stretching the colon, injecting medicines, or cauterizing bleeding spots.
-Most colonoscopies take about 20 to 45 minutes after sedation to be completed.
+When you are sedated, the doctor will place a long scope inside you through a plastic mouthpiece, and pass it into your esophagus.
+This has a video camera on it and will help the doctor to see your upper GI tract - esophagus, stomach, and upper duodenum.
+If tissue is found that does not look normal, the doctor may take biopsies or remove tissues to do more studies.
+The doctor may also perform other procedures through the endoscope as well - such as stretching the esophagus, injecting medications, or cauterizing bleeding spots if needed.
+Most of these procedures take about 10 to 20 minutes after sedation to complete.

 After the procedure, a nurse will monitor you and check your vital signs until you wake.
 Most patients find the procedure to be quite comfortable and are surprised when they wake and learn that it is over.

 What are the risks of the test?

 These procedures and tests are important to help the doctor examine you.
 Many exams and tests have risks.
 At times, though unusual, a serious medical condition that is present may not be found in these exams.
 Other risks of Upper GI Endoscopy include:

 - Heart attack

 - Damage to teeth or dental work and

 - Clotting or infection in the veins where medicine is given

 Such complications can sometimes lead to surgery, or very rarely, death.